bytemare/opaque/.github/CONTRIBUTING.md

 ### Coding Convention

 This project tries to be as Go idiomatic as possible.
 Conventions from [Effective Go](https://golang.org/doc/effective_go) apply here.
-Tests use a very opinionated linting configuration that you can use before committing to your changes.
+Tests use a very opinionated linting configuration that you should use before committing to your changes.

 ### Licence

 By contributing to this project, you agree that your contributions will be licensed under the project's [License](https://github.com/bytemare/opaque/blob/main/LICENSE).

+All contributions (including pull requests) must agree to the [Developer Certificate of Origin (DCO) version 1.1](http://developercertificate.org).
+It states that the contributor has the right to submit the patch for inclusion into the project.
+Simply submitting a contribution implies this agreement, however, please include the "Signed-off-by" git tag in every commit (this tag is a conventional way to confirm that you agree to the DCO).

 Thanks! :heart: